Planning · May 10, 2024

 Along with these goals, the ERG should have its own internal goals, such as establishing a mentorship program for new employees or organizing events yearly within the company and in the community.

-After the ERG has established its goals, promote these groups in your company newsletter, intranet portal, internal emails and by posting bulletins in your office.
+After the ERG has established its goals, promote these groups in your company newsletter, intranet portal, internal emails and on social media.

-Whether it's quarterly or biannually, meet with ERG members to evaluate how they are tracking toward their goals.
-Talk about what they've accomplished so far, any pain points and how the company can better support them, including allocating more resources for events and working with managers to free up more time each month for ERG activities.
+Whether it's quarterly or biannually, meet with ERG members to evaluate how they're tracking toward their goals.
+Discuss accomplishments, pain points and how the company can better support them, including allocating more resources for events and working with managers to free up more time each month for activities.

-This is a good time to review your company's progress toward broader diversity goals and to assess how you can retool your strategy, if necessary, to achieve those goals.
+This is a good time to review your company's progress toward broader diversity goals and assess how you can adapt your strategy to achieve those goals.

 Diversity is key to building a business that can function in today's global marketplace.
-An ERG is just one of several ways your company can make meaningful progress toward DEI, foster improved creativity and collaboration in your workplace, and have a positive impact on the communities you serve.
-Connect with a trusted partner today to outline your ERG needs.
+An ERG is just one of several ways your company can make meaningful progress toward diverse growth, foster improved creativity and collaboration in your workplace and have a positive impact on the communities you serve.
+Connect with your staff and discuss inclusive team efforts that fit your business needs.

 Insights